saeyslab/dambi-hpc-guide/dambi_hpc_guide/interactive.md

 You can view the maximum memory of a node at https://www.ugent.be/hpc/en/infrastructure.
 You can determine your required memory using the [RStudio memory widget](https://support.posit.co/hc/en-us/articles/1500005616261-Understanding-Memory-Usage-in-the-RStudio-IDE) when analyzing a subset of your total data.
 ```

-Ideally, you don't active wait on queued jobs, but further improve your script on the debugging cluster using a subset of your total data.
+Ideally, you don't active wait on a big interactive sessions to become available or on queued jobs, but further improve your script on the debugging cluster using a subset of your total data.
+Be sure to check the email notification option.

-## Using the Job Composer
-If the waiting time is too long or you need more resources, you can launch your script as a job via the [Job Composer](https://login.hpc.ugent.be/pun/sys/myjobs).

 ## Links with further documentation